seandstewart/bardly/pending/romances/cymbeline/uncut.md

 I have not slept one wink.

 **IMOGEN**
-Do’t, and to bed then.
+Do't, and to bed then.

 **PISANIO**
-I’ll wake mine eye-balls blind first.
+I'll wake mine eye-balls blind first.

 **IMOGEN**
 Wherefore then
 Didst undertake it?
 Why hast thou abused
 So many miles with a pretence? this place?
-Mine action and thine own? our horses’ labour?
+Mine action and thine own? our horses' labour?
-The time inviting thee? the perturb’d court,
+The time inviting thee? the perturb'd court,
 For my being absent? whereunto I never
 Purpose return.
 Why hast thou gone so far,
-To be unbent when thou hast ta’en thy stand,
+To be unbent when thou hast ta'en thy stand,
 The elected deer before thee?

 **PISANIO**
 But to win time
 To lose so bad employment; in the which
-I have consider’d of a course.
+I have consider'd of a course.
 Good lady,
 Hear me with patience.

 **IMOGEN**